VeRocket/uni-v2/README.md

 # Disclaimer (I)

 - This repo keeps the upstream license of GPL-3.0.
-- Neither the name of ZumoSwap nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+- Neither the name of VeRocket nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 # Disclaimer (II)
 Redistributions of source code must retain this list of conditions and the following disclaimer.